-The Graduate School at Brown offers incoming doctoral students five years of guaranteed financial support, including a stipend, tuition remission, a health-services fee, and a health-insurance subsidy.
+The Graduate School at Brown offers incoming doctoral students five years of guaranteed financial support, including a stipend, tuition remission, a health-services fee, and health- and dental-insurance subsidies.
 All forms of student support, except loans, are administered through the Graduate School in cooperation with department and programs.

 This support may take the form of a teaching assistantship, research assistantship, fellowship, or proctorship.
 All such assignments form part of the student’s professional training, and are viewed as integral to the student’s academic development.
 See individual program requirements for graduate training.

 All recommendations for graduate student funding are made at the program level.
 Eligibility and awards are determined annually and are always conditional on students making satisfactory progress toward their degrees.
 Students with questions or concerns regarding Brown funding — including eligibility, awards, or renewals — should discuss them with the program’s director of graduate study.